CodingTrain/thecodingtrain.com/content/pages/guides/content-structure-guide.md

 This property makes reference to video ID found at the end of a YouTube video link.
 Only the ID is the value expected here, not the whole YouTube URL.

+#### Nebula slug

+This property is used to reference the corresponding video in the Nebula platform.
+Displayed on the webpage under the video as "Watch on Nebula".

+#### Canonical track

+Required for videos that are part of more than one track (except challenges).
+It references the track slug that is considered the main parent track for the video.

 #### Languages and topics

 These work as tags for the videos from which they can be filtered.
 Languages relates to the used coding languages in the video, and topics to specific themes being worked on.
 There's no limit on how many languages and topics can be specified on each video, but often one or two should be appropriate.